kidmeeno/lema-full-stack-assesment/back-end/README.md

 npm run dev
 ```

-The API should be available at:
+API should be live at:
 `http://localhost:8080/api`

 ---